Left and Center: Shelly circa, 1983

 Height and Weight: 5’0″ and 90 pounds

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Shelly has a hearing impairment and rheumatoid arthritis, she has a small scar on her forehead and freckles across her face, Shelly may use the alias “Shelly Anne Urban”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Shelly has a hearing impairment and rheumatoid arthritis, she has a small scar on her forehead and freckles across her face, Shelly may use the alias “Shelly Anne Urban”

 NCMEC Number: RCMP8913038